mariocd10/ms-rewards/README.md

 # ms-rewards

-This is a script that opens up your Edge browser and navigates through the news reel and does random searches.
+Open up Edge Browser and navigate through the news carousel from your Microsoft account.